Islamic marital practices: Polygamy

 A wife is allowed no more than one husband (polyandry is forbidden).

+Polygamy is legal, though often with restrictions, in most Muslim majority countries and most African countries, and illegal most everywhere else.
 Since the 20th century, changing economic conditions, female empowerment, and acceptance of family planning practices, have led to the decline in polygynous marriages within the Muslim world.
 (Turkey and Tunisia have completely outlawed it).
 Nonetheless, it is still legal in most countries in the developing world, including over 150 countries in Africa and the Middle East, including a group of countries in West and Central sub-Saharan Africa, sometimes referred to as the “polygamy belt”.
 In the two most polygynous countries in that region — Nigeria and Burkina Faso — 40% of the Muslim population lives in polygynous households as of 2019.

-Polygamy is legal, (though often with restrictions), in most Muslim majority countries and most African countries, and illegal most everywhere else.
-Notwithstanding its illegality in Western countries, a 2008 estimate of the number of people in Muslim polygynous families in the U.S. was 50,000 to 100,000, and the number of Muslim polygamous families in the UK as of 2014 was estimated at 20,000.
+Notwithstanding its illegality in Western countries, a 2008 estimate of the number of people in Muslim polygynous families in the U.S. was 50,000 to 100,000, and the number of Muslim polygamous families in the UK as of 2014 was estimated to be at 20,000.